-The duty to approve or reject putting an individual on the kill list was granted to this small group at the CIA by President Bush, and the responsibility was extended by President Obama.
-The agency's approval process was orderly, vetted by legions of lawyers in the White House, the National Security Council, and the CIA, and then affirmed without much discussion or controversy by eight members of Congress, known as the Gang of Eight.
+The duty to approve or reject putting an individual on the kill list was granted to this small group at the CIA by President Bush, and the responsibility was vetted by legions of lawyers in the White House, the National Security Council, and the CIA, and then affirmed without much discussion or controversy by eight members of Congress, known as the Gang of Eight.
 They included the House and Senate Democratic and Republican leaders and the chairmen and vice chairmen of the Senate and House Intelligence Committees.
 The CIA did not seek Congress's approval for the program or to kill a particular individual on the list.
 But once the covert drone program began, the agency kept Congress informed of those who had been killed.